 “The Slow Lane: Why Quick Fixes Fail and How to Achieve Real Change” with a Foreword by Anne-Marie Slaughter, CEO of New America.
-Out in August '23.
+Out now.

 We live in a world of quick fixes.
 In business, government, and society, we celebrate the entrepreneurs, hackers, and disruptors who try to deal with change by finding shortcuts.
 They give us a sense that any big problem can be resolved by a daring, often technological solution.